Thinkific has been one of the oldest course platforms out there.

 What I don’t like about Thinkific? 👎

 - Mobile app limitations: Their mobile apps (iOS and Android) are good for course viewing, but branding is limited unless you pay extra.
 Some lesson types and in-app purchases aren’t supported.
-To contrast, Teachable only has iOS app.

 - Customer support can be slow: A lot of users report delayed responses and ticket resolution.